Every honest question we get, answered straight. If yours isn't here, email anyway.

 BMR is Basal Metabolic Rate, the calories your body burns at rest.

-Micronutrients are vitamins and minerals that support health, like iron, calcium, and vitamin D.
+Micronutrients are vitamins and minerals that support basic body functions, like iron, calcium, and vitamin D.

 The thermic effect of food is the energy your body uses to digest and process what you eat.